oracle/python-oracledb/doc/src/api_manual/connect_params.rst

     used by the connection.
 It is a list of 3-tuples that includes the namespace, name, and value.
 Each entry in the tuple is a string.

-    This attribute is only supported in python-oracledb Thick mode.
+    This attribute is supported in both python-oracledb Thin and Thick modes.

 .. attribute:: ConnectParams.cclass